endlessblink/Site-Control-MCP/README.md

 ### Method 3: Direct Download
 Download the latest release and extract to your preferred location.

+## 🔒 Security Notice

+**⚠️ This repository is public!** Never commit actual API keys, tokens, or credentials.

+- All config files use placeholder values
+- Copy `local-config-template.json` for your actual setup
+- See `SECURITY.md` for detailed security guidelines
+- Use environment variables for sensitive data

 ## ⚙️ Setup

 ### 1. Environment Configuration